Note to Self on

 with flat optima.
 On the other hand, being patient is often a good strategy.
 If

-you predict that you will be happier on the other side of the street, you
+you predict that you will be happier on the other side of the street, you should

-truck, and that you eventually do get to the happiness that you predict.
+you eventually do get to the happiness that you predict.

 Your life